 2.1 Study Area

 The study was conducted in Delta State, Nigeria, focusing on four LGAs: Aniocha North, Oshimili North, Ika North East, and Oshimili South.
 The State cover a landmass of about 17,698km2 (6,970 sq ml), of which more than 60% is land.
 The state lies approximately between 50001 and 60451 E and 50001 and 60301 N. Delta state currently has twenty-five local government areas.
 The states bordering Delta state are Edo to the north, Ondo to the northwest, Anambra to the east and Bayelsa and Rivers to the southeast.
 On its southern flank is 160km of the coastline of the Bight of Benin.
 Delta State has three agricultural zones, namely Delta South, Delta Central Delta North.
 The state has a projected population of 5,636,100 (National Bureau of Statistics (NBS), 2022).
 Delta North which is the agricultural zone has a tropical climate marked by two distinct seasons, the dry and rainy season.
 The dry season occurs between November and March.
-The rainy season starts in April and last till October, Arable and permanent crops are cultivated in the different farming communities in the zone, fish and livestock of different types are also farmed in the agricultural zone.
+The rainy season starts in April until October, Arable and permanent crops are cultivated in the different farming communities in the zone, fish and livestock of different types are also farmed in the agricultural zone.

 2.2 Data Collection